Applying for family visas or indefinite leave

 a bank statement from the last year for the account they’re paid into

-If you’re employed, you’ll need to upload payslips and bank statements for the account your wages are paid into.
-If you’ve been employed by the same employer for at least 6 months, you’ll need to upload documents for the last 6 months.
-If your employment started in the last 6 months you’ll need to upload documents for the last 12 months.
+If you’re employed, they'll need to upload payslips and bank statements for the account your wages are paid into.
+If you’ve been employed by the same employer for at least 6 months, your family member will need to upload documents for the last 6 months.
+If your employment started in the last 6 months they'll need to upload documents for the last 12 months.

-If you’re self-employed, you’ll need to upload the following documents showing your income for the last 2 years:
+If you’re self-employed, they'll need to upload the following documents showing your income for the last 2 years:

 bank statements for your business bank account

-If you earned less money between 1 March 2020 and 31 October 2021 because of coronavirus, explain this in your application.
-The Home Office will usually ignore the income you lost - you might have to upload documents from before 1 March 2020.
+If you earned less money between 1 March 2020 and 31 October 2021 because of coronavirus, they should explain this in their application.
+The Home Office will usually ignore the income you lost - your family member might have to upload documents from before 1 March 2020.